 It starts at the beginning of the relationship: A man and a woman are initially separate, they meet, fall in love, feel totally accepted, appreciated and loved for being who they are ... everything is rosy.
 They want to spend all their time together, the sex is marvellous … until the love diminishes, the ‘honey-moon’ is over, and they start feeling their separation once more.
 This brings frustration, they blame each other for not being loving enough.
 ‘You never bring me flowers any more’, or ‘You are no longer the sexy woman you once were’.

-One starts to become irritated by the other’s character traits – which one used to find so endearing when one were in love – one starts to niggle, one begins to pick fault, one attempts to hurt the other.
+One starts to become irritated by the other’s character traits – which one used to find so endearing when one was in love – one starts to niggle, one begins to pick fault, one attempts to hurt the other.
 One picks a fight, after which there is often a silent going your separate ways.
 One feels bad.
 The one who ostensibly started the fight begins to feel sorry: if there is sufficient remorse, the other will forgive.
 The love flows again, one makes promises, trust is restored – one has ‘made-up’ – until next time, that is.
 This entire process of love, hurting, anger, remorse, forgiveness and then love again is learned behaviour.
 And nobody seems to question the validity of this time-honoured process.
 Does it work?
 Does it produce a lasting intimacy?
 Does it produce perennial peace and harmony?
 Does it produce perfection?
 Is there something original, authentic, genuine, that will? <... >

 ‘Man’ and ‘woman’ are in two separate camps; it is as if they are two different races.
 So they start from separation ... and love seems to promise to bring them together, to provide the intimacy they all long for.
-But my question is: why are humans separate to start of with?
+But my question is: why are humans separate to start off with?
 Is it an actual separation – apart from the physical differences – or have humans been trained into an artificial separation?
 Is one not conditioned to think – and feel – as a ‘man’ and as a ‘woman’?
 Has one not taken on a gender identity and think and feel it to be ‘me’?
 So is there not an artificial entity, an ‘I’, that one takes to be me as I actually am?
 One’s most intimate ‘being’ is a fiction anyway, so any gender identity overlaid is equally false.
 If ‘I’ am false, artificial, then any connection – a bridge – between two psychological entities can only be as artificial as the separation itself.

 Love is this bridge.
 Love is artificial.
 Being artificial it needs constant stimulus to keep it ‘alive’.
 Therefore, the moment it starts to sag, the cycle automatically swings into action; frustration, niggles, fights, hurt, resentment, remorse, repentance, forgiveness, promises ... then back to love and trust again.
 Although everybody promises each time, in contrition, to forgive and forget, they never do.
 The promise to forgive and forget is never carried out.
 The hurt, frustration and anger is unconsciously stored away, adding to the already existing resentment that ‘man’ and ‘woman’ feel toward each other for being separative in the first place.
 This entire process has no chance of producing anything other than an artificial intimacy.
 Richard’s Journal, 1997, Article Three

 Why does one feel the need to have faith and to trust another?
 To trust someone indicates a lack of confidence in oneself, and faith indicates a lack of certainty about living in general.
 All things happen for many reasons and it is useless to apportion blame ... the emotional investment in blaming is debilitating and prevents the clarity necessary for honest appraisal.
 Likewise the ardent stake one places in faith and trust to produce the desired effect is also enervating ... and it leaves one open to self-induced feelings of betrayal.
-People have been taught have faith and to trust – or not have faith and not to trust – somebody or some event, without ever questioning whether the action of faith and trust itself is an appropriate tool for living one’s life.
+People have been taught to have faith and to trust – or not to have faith and not to trust – somebody or some event, without ever questioning whether the action of faith and trust itself is an appropriate tool for living one’s life.
 Can humans dispense with faith and trust altogether?
 It is not set in stone that faith and trust is a must; one can make one’s own way in life without carrying all that baggage of belief that humankind has been burdened with for centuries.
 What about knowing?
 With knowing, one has confidence.

 Confidence and certainty renders faith and trust irrelevant.
 Richard’s Journal, 1997, Article Six